 “A core principle of international law that peoples have sovereignty over their natural resources and they cannot be deprived of their means of subsistence…to achieve sustainable development, governments and the United Nations must ensure the active participation of major groups in the decision making, women, groups, NGOs and indigenous peoples…”

 As it becomes clear that western culture is ill-equipped to adequately respond to climate change, demand for alternative forms of climate data is growing.
 In Australia the knowledge of Aboriginal and Torres Strait Islander (ATSI) peoples is attracting particular attention for its capacity to provide rich information about local level ecology and cross-generational ecological change.
-Indeed the diverse cosmological perspectives offered by ATSI groups, in which materialism and linearity are not part, evidence alternative and sustainable ways of being and draw striking parallels with new fields of science as well as various social and environmental movements.
-Moreover ATSI communities are increasingly ‘demanding a place at the management table’ and offering dynamic alternatives to the dilemmas we face.
+Indeed the diverse cosmological perspectives offered by ATSI groups, in which materialism and linearity are not part, evidence alternative and sustainable ways of being and draw striking parallels with new as well as various and movements.
+Moreover ATSI communities are increasingly and offering dynamic alternatives to the dilemmas we face.

 For more of this article, please click on the link above…

 This site is dedicated to creating a better and greater understanding and connection between indigenous and non indigenous peoples all over the world.
 However, this distinction has the effect of, as politics so comfortably does, bifurcating this complex, multi-layered and shared world.
 We are not indigenous and non indigenous, nor Western or non-Western, nor are we first world and third world, we are people in ONE world.

 The intention behind this site is to create a space where people of an indigenous background living in a post-colonial or ‘settler’ state are able to share their experiences with those interested and an opportunity to know about what you might have not been able to hear because it gets drowned out by the noise of global financial crises, market stability and the ‘Wars on Terror’.